 I decided to do a quick review of some upHere RGB RAM heatsinks I just purchased for my sons computer.
 I had just recently added 6 of the LEDdess RGB fans to his PC and it was mentioned by someone on my video I made that I should check out RGB heatsinks.
 What a great tip.
 These are a great way to update an older PC like my son’s that still use ddr3 ram.

 Disclaimer: This post is for entertainment purposes only.
 I am pretty sure this will void any warranty you have on your ram.
 You may damage your equipment or injure yourself.
-Also this site uses affiliate links.
-This means I may make a small amount of money at no cost to you if you buy something after clicking a link on this site.
+I am not responsible for any damages or injury.

 Ok, on to the review.
 Here is what you will get in the package.
 I purchased the kit for two sticks of Ram, but they also sell a single stick package.
 For reference I am installing them on some older DDR3 ram.